foods for anxiety

 Nutrient: Folic Acid

-How it helps: Studies have found significant correlations between folic acid levels and depression, where low blood levels were associated with increased risk and a high diet-based intake of folic acid with a protective effect against depression.
+How it helps: Studies have found significant correlations between folic acid levels and depression, where low levels in the blood were associated with increased risk.
+Meanwhile a high diet-based intake of folic acid had a protective effect against depression.

 Ideas to incorporate: